basecamp/policies/privacy/index.md

 All data is encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) when transmitted from our servers to your browser.
 The database backups are also encrypted.
 In addition, we go to great lengths to secure your data at rest.
 For more information about how we keep your information secure, please review our [security overview](../security/index.md).

-With regard to products other than HEY,most data are not encrypted while they live in our database (since they need to be ready to send to you when you need them).
+With regard to products other than HEY, most data are not encrypted while they live in our database (since they need to be ready to send to you when you need them).
 With HEY, we go further by encrypting the database at-work.
 Every field containing personal data is encrypted with its own key.
 The disks storing the data keys are encrypted as well.
 Our servers decrypt the data to send it to you when you need it.
 You can learn more about our approach to security for HEY at [https://hey.com/security/](https://hey.com/security/).

 ## What happens when you delete content in your product accounts

 In many of our applications, we give you the option to trash content.
 Anything you trash in your product accounts while they are active will be kept in an accessible trash can for about 25 days (it varies a little by product).
 After that time, the trashed content cannot be accessed via the application and we are not able to retrieve it for you.
-The trashed content may remain on our active servers for another, and copies of the content may be held in backups of our application databases for up to another 30 days after that.
+The trashed content may remain on our active servers for another 30 days, and copies of the content may be held in backups of our application databases for up to another 30 days after that.
 Altogether, any content trashed in your product accounts should be purged from all of our systems and logs within 90 days.

 If you choose to cancel your account, your content will become immediately inaccessible and should be purged from our systems in full within 60 days.
 This applies both for cases when an account owner directly cancels and for auto-cancelled accounts.
 Please refer to our [Cancellation policy](../cancellation/index.md) for more details.